simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 # CSV RULES

-The following kinds of rule can appear in the rules file, in any order (`end` can appear only inside an `if` block).
+The following kinds of rule can appear in the rules file, in any order.
 Blank lines and lines beginning with `#` or `;` are ignored.